ReMi-HSBI/ssec/README.md

 ## Description

-Yet another asynchronous library for server-sent events.
+Yet another library for server-sent events.
-This library works with [aiohttp](https://docs.aiohttp.org/en/stable).
+This library works with [httpx](https://github.com/encode/httpx) to support synchronous as well as asynchronous workflows.

 ## Note
 Although there are already some libraries on the subject